- January 8, 2015

 - Posted by: Carwyn Jones AM

-- Category: Latest News, Press release, The Gem
+- Category: Archive, Latest News, Press release, The Gem

 Over the past year, Sustrans Cymru has supported 36,000 pupils across Wales, changing their journey to school, instilling in them a lifelong appreciation of cycling and walking, while also providing teachers practical yet innovative resources and services to help meet national literacy and numeracy standards.
 Sustrans’ current Education and Young People Programme, funded by the Welsh Government, has helped bring about a healthier, smarter and greener nation.